 PGDBG® is a graphical debugger for Linux, OS X and Windows capable of debugging serial and parallel programs including MPI process-parallel, OpenMP thread-parallel and hybrid MPI/OpenMP applications.
 PGDBG can debug programs on SMP workstations, servers, distributed-memory clusters and hybrid clusters where each node contains multiple 64-bit or 32-bit multicore processors.

 PGDBG is included with all PGI products.
 The PGDBG version included with PGI Workstation supports debugging up to a maximum of eight local MPI processes.
 The PGDBG version included with PGI Server supports debugging up to a maximum of 16 local MPI processes.
-The PGDBG version included with the PGI CDK® Cluster Development Kit® is available in configurations capable of debugging a maximum of 64 or 256 parallel MPI processes.
+The PGDBG version included with the PGI CDK® Cluster Development Kit® is available in configurations capable of debugging up to a maximum of 64 or 256 parallel MPI processes.
 PGDBG can debug up to 64 OpenMP threads per process.

 Control Threads & Processes Separately